 - Know what your customer’s problems are

-than for them to know what it is that you do.
+then for them to know what it is that you do.
 Why?
 Because they don’t care about you.
 (Please don’t be offended.)
 Who do they care about?
 Themselves!
-And they only care about you if you can help them become more efficient, effective and/or more productive; increase sales, reduce costs, improve profitability, solve a problem, or make their life easier.
+And they only care about you if you can help them become more efficient, effective, and/or more productive; increase sales, reduce costs, improve profitability, solve a problem, or make their life easier.